leon4rd/test/README.md

-## How do you make a water bed more bouncy.
-You use Spring Water
+## "Hey, dad, did you get a haircut?"
+"No, I got them all cut."